AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

 When you create a placement, do the following:

 * In the [!UICONTROL Geo-Targeting] section, specify the geographical areas to target.
-Remember that [each universal ID partner allows user targeting only in specific geographical areas](#universal-id-types).
+Each universal ID partner allows user targeting only in specific geographical areas, and only eligible ID types are available in the [!UICONTROL Targeting] settings.

 * In the [!UICONTROL Audience Targeting] section, do the following: